Agile Analysis & Design

 Personas are when a team uses a fictional character that has the same characteristics of the end user.
 This helps the help gather an understanding of the user’s approach and decision making.

 Agile modeling (AM) is a practice-based methodology for effective modeling and documentation.
 It is a collection of values and principles that can be applied to an agile software development project.
-Types of Agile models would be:
+Types of Agile model would be:

 - Use Case Diagrams